anagha-microsoft/databricks-workshops/iot/Provisioning.md

+# 1. General Azure
-1. Provision a resource group
+### 1.0.1.
+Provision a resource group

-2. Provision a virtual network
+### 1.0.2.
+Provision a virtual network

+# 2. Azure Databricks
-3. Provision a storage account for Databricks
+### 2.0.1.
+Provision a storage account
+### 2.0.2.
+Provision an Azure Databricks workspace

-4. Provision Databricks
+### 2.0.3.
+Provision an Azure Databricks cluster in the workspace

-5. Provision HDInsight Kafka and configure for IP advertising

-6. Peer the Databricks Vnet with HDInsight Kafka Vnet
+### 2.0.4.
+Set up Vnet peering between Databricks and #1.0.2., for Kafka

+# 3. Azure IoT Hub
-7. Provision device telemetry simulator
+### 3.0.1.
+Provision the device telemetry generator

-8.  ...
+This will create an Azure IoT hub with Azure Cosmos DB as device registry.

+# 4. HDInsight Kafka
+### 4.0.1.
+Provision a HDInsight Kafka cluster
+### 4.0.2.
+Configure Kafka for IP adversting
+### 4.0.3.
+Create a Kafka topic
+### 4.0.4.
+Install/configure KafkaConnect for Azure IoT Hub

+# 5. Connect the dots - IoT Hub and Kafka